 Companies are already providing identities for their employees and have made significant investment in the on-premises identity and access management (IAM) systems but now they need to extend these identities to the cloud.

 Microsoft as a one of the leading cloud providers and with the large base of enterprise Active Directory installations across the world provides solutions for the challenges mentioned above, challenges that many companies have today.

 In this post we’ll talk about:

 - Azure Active Directory

 Azure Active Directory (Azure AD) is multi-tenant directory, identity, and access management system, developed for the cloud.
 All Microsoft’s cloud offerings (Office 365 or Dynamics CRM Online) are using Azure AD but there are also many 3rd party SaaS solutions (like Salesforce, Dropbox, Workday or Concur) that also rely on Azure AD.
 With Azure AD, IT professionals can easily give employees and business partners access to any of such applications.

-Developers can concentrate on how to solve business challenges and build applications that will empower the users, without spending too much time on integration with Azure AD because Microsoft provides Azure AD authentication libraries for many application platforms.
-Once application is integrated with Azure AD it can be accessed by company’s employees, business partners or if that is desired, to anyone who has Azure AD account.
+Developers can concentrate on how to solve business challenges and build applications that will empower the users, without spending too much time on integration with Azure AD.
+That is because Microsoft provides Azure AD authentication libraries for many application platforms.
+Once application is integrated with Azure AD, it can be accessed by company’s employees, business partners or if that is desired, to anyone who has Azure AD account.